[16 Key Differences] Futsal vs Soccer/Football Discussed

 The 5 vs 5 format of futsal leads to more fluid positioning compared to the fixed roles like in 11-a-side soccer.
 In futsal, there are no dedicated defenders or midfielders – all outfield players must be competent at both attacking and defending.

 The smaller court means players are constantly rotating to support teammates in attack and tracking back to defend.
-Specialist positions are rare since close proximity requires all players to multitask.
-Futsal formations are also different from soccer formations because of the number of players and space available on the pitch in both games is different.
+Specialist positions are rare since proximity requires all players to multitask.
+Futsal formations are also different from soccer formations because the number of players and space available on the pitch in both games is different.

 Futsal introduces unique roles like the pivot, a central target man who receives passes with his back to goal to link up play.
 Soccer has no equivalent to this creative attacker.